Kexi002/LongDatasetSort.jl/README.md

 # Introduction

-`LongDatasetSort.jl` is a sort package based on the high-performance data processing package [InMemoryDatasets.jl](https://github.com/sl-solution/InMemoryDatasets.jl) (IMD), which provides in-place `sort!` function for the `Dataset` object of IMD.
+`LongDatasetSort.jl` is a sort package based on the high-performance data processing package [InMemoryDatasets.jl](https://github.com/sl-solution/InMemoryDatasets.jl) (IMD), which provides in-place sorting function `longsort!` for the `Dataset` object of IMD.
 The package performance only considers avoiding extra allocations created by dataset sorting, enabling the sorting method to take up almost no space when dealing with large datasets with many rows.

 # Features